AI Education

 Let's look at what's actually happening:

-- 69% of business leaders say AI literacy is important for their teams' daily tasks
+| 69% of business leaders say AI literacy is important | Hiring decisions weight it | |

 These aren't predictions from a tech blog.
 These are real numbers from the World Economic Forum, McKinsey, and Pew Research.